Tasqu/latex-article-template/README.md

 ## Use

 Just clone or download the template to start working with it in LaTeX locally.
-Alternatively, you can fork it and use e.g. Overleaf GitHub integration to import it to Overleaf directly.
+Alternatively, you can fork it and use e.g. Overleaf GitHub integration.

 **Remember to delete the `LICENSE` and `README` files when using the template for manuscript preparation!**
 You probably don't want your manuscript in the public domain 😉